Marcin-The-Pythonist/8-Week-SQL-Challenge/Challenge #1 - Danny's Dinner/README.md

     <ul>
       <li>The logic is almost the same as in the previous question.
 I used the previous query and modified it.</li>
       <li>The only thing that needs adjustment is the comparison part.
 Instead of a negative difference, I need only a positive one.</li>
       <li>As shown below, one record contains a month and negative days.
-It can be a bit confusing to read but it can be fixed with the <b>JUSTIFY_INTERVAL</b> function.</li>
+It can be confusing to read but can be fixed with the <b>JUSTIFY_INTERVAL</b> function.</li>
     </ul>

    ![image](https://github.com/user-attachments/assets/d3b4697b-cb66-4962-8810-f84b818ea9cc)